drewlehe/blog-nlp/README.md

 Predicting author gender in a large blog corpus acquired here: https://www.kaggle.com/rtatman/blog-authorship-corpus/

+Preprocessing done with SpaCy, SymSpell, Gensim and NLTK.
+Predictor algorithm is XGBoost's "boosted random forest" method.
-/myapp contains an interactive bokeh app being deployed to Heroku.
+/myapp contains an interactive bokeh app which was deployed to an AWS EC2 instance.